SantiJacomet/Welness-Trends/README.md

 # Welness Trends
-This is a work to study main trends in wellness (fitness and manual therapy)
+This is a work to study main trends in Wellness (Fitness and Manual Therapy)